 The Education Alliance also offers short-term innitatives that support STEM education and awareness.

 Research indicates that visiting a college campus will improve the likelihood that a student will apply and matriculate to college.
-The Education Alliance, in partnership with the West Virginia Higher Education Policy Commission, will provide $1,500 grants to 25 West Virginia Middle Schools to increase student participation in College Visits.
-For more information on this project, click here to view the WV Leaders of Education Conference PowerPoint.
+The Education Alliance, in partnership with the West Virginia Higher Education Policy Commission, is providing a $1,500 grant to 25 West Virginia Middle Schools to increase student participation in college visits.

 Remake Learning Days (May 17-25, 2018) is a nine-day celebration showcasing activities and events that make West Virginia a recognized national leader in innovative teaching and learning.
 Remake Learning Days events create future-ready, hands-on, relevant and engaging educational experiences for kids and their families, caregivers and educators.
 Events can feature STEM, STEAM, maker and other technology-enhanced learning opportunities in West Virginia.